ucsb-cs64/w19/_lab/lab08.md

       Be sure to label your states in binary.
       Your table should have inputs corresponding to whatever state you are in, along with <code><b>I</b></code>.
       The output corresponds to the next state to enter for a given input state, along with <code><b>U</b></code>.
-      If you are submitting this online, add this to your &ldquo;<code>sequence.txt</code>&rdquo; file.
-      This will be read by hand, so don't worry about the formatting (as long as it is clear and unambiguous).
     </p>
   </li>
   <li>
     <p>
       Using a Karnaugh map, determine the minimal sum-of-products formula corresponding to output <code>U</code>.
       Where appropriate, use <i>don't cares</i> in the map (note that there may be no appropriate uses of <i>don't cares</i>).
-      If you are submitting this online, add this to your &ldquo;<code>sequence.txt</code>&rdquo; file.
-      This will be read by hand, so don't worry about the formatting (as long as it is clear and unambiguous).
     </p>
   </li>
   <li>
     <p>
       Using a Karnaugh map, determine the minimal sum-of-products formula corresponding to the rightmost bit of the next state.
       Where appropriate, use <i>don't cares</i> in the map (note that there may be no appropriate uses of <i>don't cares</i>).
-      If you are submitting this online, add this to your &ldquo;<code>sequence.txt</code>&rdquo; file.
-      This will be read by hand, so don't worry about the formatting (as long as it is clear and unambiguous).
     </p>
   </li>
   <li>